 The pros and cons of including survivorship clauses are a topic for a lengthy blog post in themselves (there’s a useful article entitled “Survivorship clauses in Wills and when to avoid them” on the website of the Society of Will Writers, for anyone who’s interested and has had their technical weetabix this morning).
 Suffice to say that a survivorship clause will still be found in many Wills, particularly those drafted prior to October 2007 when the transferable nil rate band for inheritance tax purposes was introduced, although nowadays they are not used as routinely as they used to be.

-Survivorship clauses are used to avoid the estate of the first spouse to die passing through probate twice in quick succession, as well as to give the first to die greater control over who receives their assets.
+Survivorship clauses are usually used to avoid the estate of the first spouse to die passing through probate twice in quick succession, as well as to give the first to die greater control over who receives their assets.

 The Commorientes Rule and Inheritance Tax on a double death